Perkin Warbeck: Portrait

 It is often claimed that Perkin's only surviving likeness is a drawing in the Recueil d'Arras by Jacques le Boucq dating from c.
 1570.

 The text labelling the drawing as Perkin Warbeck is in a different hand to inscriptions on other drawings in the collection.
 It might have been added later.
 It is then questionable if it indeed depicts Warbeck.

 Since le Boucq didn't know who the man was, by his time the identity of the man was likely forgotten.

 However, Le Boucq's original handwriting describes the materials of the man's outfit as "drap dor"(drap d'or=cloth of gold) and "drap darger"(probably drap d'argent=cloth of silver).
 An outfit fit for royalty, but not pointing to Warbeck specifically.

 Within the Recueil d'Arras, the "Perkin Warbeck" drawing is placed among portraits of the Scottish and English royal family (James IV, Margaret Tudor, Henry VII and Elizabeth of York).

 This group of drawings in the Recueil d'Arras may be based on the work of Meynnart Wewyck, an artist at the Tudor court who travelled to Scotland in the years after Perkin Warbeck had left.
 There he was known as "Mynours the English painter".

 Importantly, Wewyck is said to have delivered 4 portraits of English royals to Scotland in 1502 but in Receuil only 3 are labelled as them.
 (Henry VII, Elizabeth of York and Margaret Tudor).
 The remaining painting depicted a young prince, the future Henry VIII.
 He might be the male mistakenly labelled as Warbeck.

 Another painter, Piers, from Antwerp, was his successor at the Scottish court, and he has also been suggested as the source of the Scottish portraits in the Recueil.

 Warbeck in popular culture

-Warbeck's story subsequently attracted writers, most notably the dramatist John Ford, who dramatized the story in his play Perkin Warbeck, first performed in the 1630s.
+Warbeck's story subsequently attracted writers, most notably the dramatist John Ford, who dramatised the story in his play Perkin Warbeck, first performed in the 1630s.